-In the 1990s San Francisco became the center for many companies providing new technologies, benefitting from its proximity to Silicon Valley.
+In the 1990s San Francisco became the centre for many companies providing new technologies, benefitting from its proximity to Silicon Valley.

-Today, San Francisco, the city where it is always windy, competes with Los Angeles as the technological, financial and cultural center of California.
-It has been associated with Haight-Ashbury and alternative movements, and is considered one of the most open cities in the United States.
+Today, San Francisco, the city where it is always windy, competes with Los Angeles as the technological, financial and cultural centre of California.
+It has been associated with Haight-Ashbury and alternative movements and is considered one of the most open, liberal cities in the United States.